jhelgert/pyTranslines/README.md

 - A so-called *outer control* to disable single lines inside the network (or whole subgrids) at an arbitrary point in time.
-- And an so-called *inflow control* that determines the power inflow into the network at the source vertices.
+- And a so-called *inflow control* that determines the power inflow into the network at the source vertices.